thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 * It is not possible to reverse the join direction in the TSL script.

 * You cannot create new tables using Scriptability.
 You can only update existing tables.

+* You can only change logical tables using Scriptability.
+You cannot change the physical version of the table that exists in a database.
+When you change the `column_name`, for example, the name changes in the application, but not in the physical table in the database.